B2B Mobile Marketing Strategy : Optimizing Your Content for B2B Mobile Search

 Voice search emphasizes the user intent behind certain queries.
 So it is especially focused on providing you with answers instead of just a list of possible links to choose from.

 Voice search is also starting to work both ways.
 Google is now allowing for audio advertisements in response to their lack of paid ads featured on the Gboard.
 These also combine with local ads.

 The most obvious change to search optimization that comes with voice search is also the issue that is plaguing content marketers struggling with semantic search.
-Google’s language algorithms are learning to account for natural language better and better.
+Google’s language algorithms are learning to account for a natural language better and better.

 Instead of optimizing your pages for “local SEO agency” keywords, you need to be answering the question “What are the best digital marketing agencies in Orange County?” or “What are the different pricing models for local PPC agencies?”

 Whenever you are facing doubt as to whether you have developed written the right content or ad copy, just remember this simple question: “what would you click on?”

 So we’ve addressed the different ways in which mobile search has changed the way we content marketers conduct our research, strategize our campaigns, promote our content, and optimize for volatile SERPs.
 Now let’s take a look at how mobile culture has affected our readership.

 Here is an interesting paradox that few content marketers have addressed.
 Search algorithms are working their hardest to more closely align with natural language.
 While at the same time the mobile user is distancing himself/herself from natural language further each day.

 Texting shorthand, giphy memes, and emojis are all being implemented in different mobile and online marketing campaigns.